Braian Mansilla

-Braian Ezequiel Mansilla (born 16 April 1997) is an Argentine professional footballer who plays as a central forward or winger for Russian club Orenburg, on loan from Racing Club.
+Braian Ezequiel Mansilla (born 16 April 1997) is an Argentine professional footballer who plays as a central forward or winger for Russian club Akhmat Grozny.

 Club career

 Mansilla came up through the youth ranks of Racing Club.
 He made his league debut on 19 October 2015 against Boca Juniors.

 On 28 June 2021, he joined Platense on loan.

-On 5 July 2022, Mansilla moved to Russian Premier League club Orenburg.
+On 5 July 2022, Mansilla moved to Russian Premier League club Orenburg on loan with an option to buy.
+On 16 May 2023, he agreed on a permanent move to Orenburg and signed a 3-year contract with the club.
+He was chosen as league's Player of the Month for September 2023.

+On 22 June 2025, Mansilla signed a three-year contract with Akhmat Grozny.